UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team05-pose-estimation.md

 ## 3. Setup and Preparation

 ### 3.1 Environment

+You can visit our colab we used to train the model [here](https://colab.research.google.com/drive/1shL_ki5Uqe3tdqVRjuxlFTCga69tz_q7?usp=sharing).

 First up, environment setup and installation!
 Since Google Colaboratory has many of the Python packages we need to train and test this dataset, we'll assume that anyone replicating our work is using it.
 From here, the original model will be referred to as HRNet.